-No Retired Membership List.-Experience has demonstrated the wisest course for all our churches to follow in recording their membership lists.
-There should be only one list.
+No Retired Membership List.-Experience has demonstrated that the wisest course is for our churches to have only one membership list.
 Under no circumstances should the practice of keeping a retired list be sanctioned or followed.
 The church roll should contain the names of all members.
 Names should be added to this list only on the vote of the church following profession of faith or baptism or letter.

-Names should be dropped from the list only on a vote of the church by granting letters of transfer, or by disfellowshiping, except in the case of deceased members, whose names should be dropped by the clerk recording the date of their death in the proper column in the church record.
+Names should be dropped from the list only on a vote of the church by granting letters of transfer, or by dis fellowshiping, except in the case of deceased members, whose names should be dropped by the clerk recording the date of their death in the proper column in the church record.